Dirección Nacional de Vialidad: Closure

 On July 7, 2025, the government of Javier Milei announced the closure of Vialidad Nacional. which was officialised through decree 461/2025 published on Boletín Oficial.
 The government alleged that the closure would allow to save more than 100 million dollars, stating that "the agency has a high staff and an extensive hierarchical configuration that hinders decision-making and reduces the agility of project execution, resulting in high operating costs for the National State".
 It was also stated that (the closure) "would optimise the maintenance of the routes with greater participation of the private sector".

 Together with the DNV closure, the "National Transport Regulation Commission" (Comisión Nacional de Regulación del Transporte, CNRT) was also modified that was renamed concessions and public transport services agency. "... it will focus on the verification of regulatory and contractual compliance, and in the investigation of rail accidents" the government said.
 While the rest of the functions of the CNRT will be absorbed by the Secretariat of Transport of Ministry of Economy.
 This will be the application authority regarding standards, administrative acts related to the control of road concessions.
 Apart from the DNV, the Agencia Nacional de Seguridad Vial (ANSV) and the Comisión Nacional del Tránsito y la Seguridad Vial (CNTySV) were also dissolved.

-As a result, all road works, projects, and maintenance of the 40,000 km of the 118 national routes, will be suspended.
+As a result, all road works, projects, and maintenance of the 40,000 km of the 118 national routes were suspended.
 It will last until a next call for tender to give in concession 9,120 km of roads.

+Nevertheless Decree 461 was stopped by the Judiciary —at the request of the Workers of Vialidad Nacional Union (mostly known by its acronym "SEVINA")— and rejected by the Argentine National Congress so Vialidad continued operating although the agency has fired 800 workers since 2023 and there are plans to fire other 900 as of 2026.

+In January 2026, a technical report elaborated by Vialidad's workers revealed that 70% of the roads in Argentina were in poor condition.
+The report warned about a process of sustained dismantling of the country's road infrastructure and detailed its direct effects on safety, productive activity and the daily life of the population.
+Based on data and technical foundations, the document describes the abandonment of route maintenance, the underexecution of budget items and the emptying of National Roads, and links these policies with the increase in road accidents, the increase in logistics costs and the deterioration of the productive network.
+The report also raised the urgent need to declare a road emergency with the aim of prioritizing the protection of life, work and the development of the country.